fair-acc/gnuradio4/include/README.md

 including, for example, GPUs this choice would cause significant overhead when copying data from the CPU to GPU that favour DMA-type block-transfer to exchange data for best efficiency.

-Additionally, the usage of one buffer type and port per computation domain, along with explicit data conversion, enables users to easily extend the framework.
-This approach provides the flexibility for users to define custom buffer and port implementations that cater to the specific requirements of their applications, thus offering optimal performance and scalability.
+Additionally, the usage of one buffer type and Port per computation domain, along with explicit data conversion, enables users to easily extend the framework.
+This approach provides the flexibility for users to define custom buffer and Port implementations that cater to the specific requirements of their applications, thus offering optimal performance and scalability.
 The ability to create specialized implementations for specific use cases, coupled with the framework's openness to user-defined extensions, makes it a versatile and customizable solution.